Visitor conditions

 All disputes arising from the agreement between the visitor and the museum will only be brought before a court that has jurisdiction in the district of East Brabant.

-These terms and conditions for the museum were established on 20 May 2020 by the director and can be consulted on the museum's website.
+These terms and conditions for the museum were updated on 14 June 2024 and can be consulted on the museum's website.